Jump To Navigation

 Minnesota Wrongful Termination Law Firm

-Neff Law Firm, P.A., is a Minnesota wrongful termination law firm based in the twin cities area.
-A Minneapolis unlawful discharge lawyer from Neff Law Firm, P.A., can provide legal assistance to an employee who has been wrongfully terminated from employment.
+Neff Law Firm, PA,, is a Minnesota wrongful termination law firm based in the twin cities area.
+A Minneapolis unlawful discharge lawyer from Neff Law Firm, PA, can provide legal assistance to an employee who has been wrongfully terminated from employment.
 There are legal limitations to an employer firing an employee.
+People often have more than one type of claim such as a wrongful termination, whistleblowing, unfair discipline, hostile work environment, illegal bias, bullying, wage theft, and labor claims or claims for violations of OSHA, or regulatory board claims involving a professional license or certification are just some of the issues that can confront employees in the workplace.
 The skilled illegal dismissal attorney at Neff Law Firm, P.A., know the law and how to use it to help a person who is the victim of unlawful discharage.
 The legal limitations that may apply to protect an unlawfully fired employee include:

 • Federal law protects employees from discriminatory firing.
 Title VII of the Civil Rights Act of 1964 and the Civil Rights Act of 1991, as amended, is a federal law that prohibits an employer from discharging an employee based on race, color, and/or national origin/heritage.
 An employee alleging a violation of Title VII invokes his rights under the Fourteenth Amendment of the Constitution of the United States.
 Certain factors are considered in evaluating whether this law applies such as whether the employee is a member of a protected class, was qualified for his or her position, was discriminated against by his employer based upon reasons such as race, color and national origin/heritage, whether discrimination was perpetrated because a member of a protected class, whether the stated reason for the termination was untrue, whether the reason for firing was merely pretext and the degree of damage to the employee.